ai10011/ICT105-Lemon-MVP/docs/case-study-brief.md

 ## Lab 06 Focus

 Use this case only for practice.
 Students must apply the same method to their own group case.

+# Lab 07 Case Study Brief: Smart Campus Lost-and-Found System

+## Problem Context
+Students often lose personal items on campus and do not know where to report, search, or claim them.
+Current alternatives may include asking friends, posting in chat groups, visiting security offices, or waiting for someone to return the item.

+## Practice Purpose
+This case is used only for guided practice in Lab 07.
+Students must later apply the same process to their own group case.

+## Example MVP Experiment Direction
+The team wants to test whether students can use a simple digital workflow to report a lost item, search found items, view item details, and understand the claim/status process.

+## Example Critical Assumption
+Students will use a simple digital lost-and-found system if it is faster and clearer than informal chat-group posting.

+## Example Experiment Type
+Clickable prototype, form-based simulation, or simple web prototype.